anildhage/Air-Quality-Data-Science/README.md

 ## Overview
 Air Quality Prediction.
 In this project, we follow the complete life cycle of a data science project from data gathering to deployment of machine learning model.
+Here is the [link](https://air-prediction.herokuapp.com) where it is deployed.

 ## Description
 This [website](https://en.tutiempo.net/climate) will have climate data of every country in the world with historical data in some cases date back to 1929.
 Using a specified locations climate data, we perform feature engineering, explanatory data analysis, feature selection, a various machine learning model training, and deployment of the application to a server.